kamodulin/autocap/submissions/milestone2_AutoCap/milestone2_ProgressReport_AutoCap.md

 ## Future directions
 There is no current update to our proposed timeline and components from Milestone 1.
 We are on track and the work shown here has been a starting point for model exploration and selection.
+We have set up a GCP Bucket where we will be able to store the models along with any data that we choose to collect from the application once it is deployed.
+An example of data we might collect could be an image uploaded by a user with a caption that is approved or corrected by the user.

 ### Modeling
 - Since there are at least 5 captions per image, we do not need to pass the image through our CNN feature extractor each time.
 We will cache these features to disk.